 - a.
 Due to deficits in the student's language skills, the student does not perform or function adequately for the student's chronological age or to meet grade-level standards as adopted in Rule 6A-1.09401, F.A.C., in one or more of the following areas, when provided with learning experiences and instruction appropriate for the student's chronological age or grade: - i.
 Oral expression - ii.
 Listening comprehension - iii.
 Social interaction - iv.
 Written expression - v.
 Phonological processing - vi.
 Reading comprehension - b.
 Due to deficits in the student's language skills, the student does not make sufficient progress to meet chronological age or State-approved grade-level standards pursuant to Rule 6A-1.09401, F.A.C., in one or more of the areas identified in the previous paragraph when using a process based on the student's response to scientific, research-based intervention. - c.
-Evidence of a language impairment is documented based on a comprehensive language evaluation, including all evaluation procedures as specified for students in kindergarten through Grade 12, included under the Conducting Student Evaluations and Reevaluations section of this document.
+Evidence of a language impairment is documented based on a comprehensive language evaluation, including all evaluation procedures as specified for students in kindergarten through grade twelve (12), included under the Student Evaluation and Reevaluations section.
 There must be documentation of all of the following: - i.
 Documented and dated observations show evidence of significant language deficits that interfere with the student's performance or functioning in the educational environment. - ii.
-Results of standardized norm-referenced instrument(s) reveal a significant language deficit in one or more of the areas listed in 1.-5. of the Definitions section above, as evidenced by standard score(s) significantly below the mean.
-If the evaluator is unable to administer a norm-referenced instrument and an alternative scientific, research-based instrument is administered, the instrument must reveal a significant language deficit in one or more areas listed in 1.-5. of the Definitions section above.
+Results of standardized norm-referenced instrument(s) indicate a significant language deficit in one or more of the areas listed in the defined language impairments, as evidenced by standard score(s) significantly below the mean.
+If the evaluator is unable to administer a norm-referenced instrument and an alternative scientific, research-based instrument is administered, the instrument must reveal a significant language deficit in one or more areas listed in the defined language impairments.
 Significance of the deficit(s) must be determined and based on specifications in the manual of the instrument(s) utilized for evaluation purposes. - iii.
 Information gathered from the student's parent(s) or guardian(s), teacher(s), and, when appropriate, the student, must support the results of the standardized instruments and observations conducted. - iv.
 At least one additional observation conducted by the speech-language pathologist when the language impairment is due to a deficit in pragmatic language and cannot be verified by the use of standardized instrument(s).
-The language impairment may be established through the results of the evaluation procedures as specified in the evaluation procedures for students in kindergarten through Grade 12, included under the Conducting Student Evaluations and Reevaluations section of this document, and the additional observation(s) conducted subsequent to obtaining consent for evaluation as part of a comprehensive language evaluation.
+The language impairment may be established through the results of the evaluation procedures as specified in the evaluation procedures for students in kindergarten through grade twelve (12), included under the Student Evaluation and Reevaluations section, and the additional observation(s) conducted subsequent to obtaining consent for evaluation as part of a comprehensive language evaluation.
 The evaluation report must document the evaluation procedures used, including the group's rationale for overriding results from standardized instruments, the results obtained, and the basis for recommendations.
 The information gathered from the student's parent(s) or guardian(s), teacher(s), and, when appropriate, the student, must support the results of the observation(s) conducted.